 - Fill a spray bottle with cool water and add a few drops of choice, or add 10 to 12 drops essential oils to a bath full of cool water and soak.
 Lavender Oil or Chamomile Oil.

-- Make a paste of cornstarch and water, apply and allow to dry.
+- Make a paste of cornstarch and water, apply to skin and allow to dry.

-- Fill a spray bottle with cool water and add some cornstarch, mix to dissolve before spritzing.
+- Fill a spray bottle with cool water and add some cornstarch, mix to dissolve thoroughly before spritzing body.

 - Fill a bath with cool water and add 1 cup cornstarch, dissolve.
 Soak in tub for 30 minutes.

 - Soak in tub or shower with cool water.
 Pat dry.
-Lightly dust skin with cornstarch.
+Lightly dust all over skin with cornstarch.

 - 1/2 cup cornstarch + 1/2 cup baking soda added to bath of cool water, dissolve.
 Soak for 30 minutes.

-- Slices can be added directly to skin or mashed first.
+- Slices can be added directly to body or mashed first.

 - Grate potatoes and apply–include as much of the potato juice as possible.